A CNN With Multi-scale Convolution for Hyperspectral Image Classification using Target-Pixel-Orientation scheme: PROPOSED CLASSIFICATION FRAMEWORK

 \subsubsection{Advantage of TPO for class boundary}

 We observe that a $k \times k$ patch of a pixel appears very differently at the boundary region of any class compared to pixels in the non-boundary area.
 In general, the non-boundary pixels are surrounded by pixels belonging to the same class.
-In such a scenario, \emph{TPO} provides more than one views for the target pixel at the boundary region.
-We have illustrated this with a two-class situation in Fig-\ref{fig:pixels}.
+Also, all pixels in each view of the \emph{TPO} contains the same class information.
+However, the neighborhood of boundary pixels is contaminated with more than one class information.
+In such a scenario, \emph{TPO} provides nine 2d neighborhoods for the target pixel.
+Therefore, a few neighborhoods of boundary pixels are similar to the pixel at non-boundary regions.
+The intuition is that the same neighborhoods may form a single cluster.
+We illustrate this with a two-class situation in Fig-\ref{fig:pixels}.
 The patch of a target pixel at near boundary contains all pixels of similar class (blue).
 However, the patch of a target pixel at the border includes pixels of two classes (blue and red).
 If we consider only one patch surrounded that target pixel, we may fail to classify border pixels.
 In this scenario \emph{TPO} brings a different view of patches for a single target pixel at the boundary.
 We have shown \emph{TPO} of target pixel at border and near-border in Fig~\ref{fig:TPO_B} and Fig~\ref{fig:TPO_NB} respectively.
 In the given situation, there is at least one view where every pixel belongs to the blue class for the border pixel.
 However, there are other views which are similar to the views of the pixel at the near boundary.